Back

 Read more about how we created a drug delivery app that helps to find medicine available in pharmacies nearby, pay for them right from the app, and get them delivered.

-In the case of an online pharma app development, we recommend you to start from the mobile version.
+In the case of an online pharma app development, we recommend starting from the mobile version.
 Most likely, the mobile version will be more popular for ordering medicines than the browser version, because the smartphone is always at hand.

 Here are the factors that will influence the final cost of the pharma app development: